What is a Lathe

 Let’s Take a Closer Look

 The working part of the lathe consists of two “centers” in line with each other.
 Any wood piece being worked on is attached between these two, with the centers holding the piece snugly in place.
-The workpiece is then rotated around the axis created by the two centers, allowing various cutting operations to be committed on them.
-This produces a part which is symmetrical around the axis of rotation.
+The workpiece is then rotated around the axis created by the two centers, allowing various cutting operations to be committed to them.
+This produces a part that is symmetrical around the axis of rotation.

 The workpiece is attached to the driven center (the one powered by the motor), known as the “headstock” securely, usually with wood screws.
 This ensures that it doesn’t become a ballistic object when rotated.
 All lathe operations are completed with the workpiece connected to the headstock spindle.

-Important Specifications for Wood Lathes
+Necessary Specifications for Wood Lathes

 Distance Between Centers